 Imperial Vienna is world-famous for its Viennese cuisine and Viennese coffee houses.

-Visiting at least one of the following 6 famous coffee houses in Vienna will make your visit to the capital of Austria unforgettable.
+Visiting at least one of these 10 famous coffee houses in Vienna will make your visit to the capital of Austria unforgettable.

 FAMOUS COFFEE HOUSES IN VIENNA